berdomusic/Physics-Audio/README.md

 -------------------------------------------------------------------------------------------------------
 Object Pooling
-Instead of creating and destroying audio components repeatedly, they are taken from and returned to a pool spawned when physics audio is enabled.
-They can be spawned synchronously or asynchronously (1 per frame).
+Instead of creating and destroying audio components repeatedly, they are taken from and returned to a pool spawned and managed by subsystem when physics audio is enabled.
+They can be spawned synchronously or asynchronously.

 -------------------------------------------------------------------------------------------------------
 Class Separation